Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ### Smudges and Animations

 - Vinifera allows weapons to spawn scorches, craters and animations on cells affected by explosions.
+Similarly to damage, the smudge/animation spawn chance can be reduced with range.

 ```{note}
 When using `Spread`, only the cell directly hit by the explosion will be considered.
 When using `CellSpread`, all affected cells are taken into account.